 Daniel P. GrahamPARTNER

-- Lead counsel in an appeal before the Civilian Board of Contract Appeals (CBCA) regarding a claim for differing site conditions, constructive changes, acceleration and breach of contract.
+- Lead counsel in an appeal before the Civilian Board of Contract Appeals (CBCA) regarding a claim for differing site conditions, constructive changes, acceleration, and breach of contract.
 This matter was the subject of a three-week trial that involved over 25 fact and expert witnesses, including Critical Path Method (CPM) schedule experts, and extensive classified testimony and evidence.

-- Counsel in multiple GAO protests involving the Department of Health and Human Services’ (HHS) award of Medicare Administrative Contractor (MAC) contracts collectively worth hundreds of millions of dollars, including the successful defense of the first such contract in 2006.
-Most recently, Mr. Graham was lead counsel in the successful defense of the JH MAC award in a protest before GAO in 2011-2012.
+- Counsel in multiple GAO protests involving the Department of Health and Human Services' (HHS) award of Medicare Administrative Contractor (MAC) contracts collectively worth hundreds of millions of dollars, including the successful defense of the first such contract in 2006.
+Most recently, Dan was lead counsel in the successful defense of the JH MAC award in a protest before GAO in 2011-2012.

-- Defended a major federal construction contractor against subcontractor claims filed in Federal District Court, ultimately negotiating a favorable settlement after aggressively challenging the merits of the subcontractor's claims in a motion to dismiss and debunking the subcontractor's CPM schedule analysis during settlement discussions.
+- Defended a major federal construction contractor against subcontractor claims filed in the Federal District Court, ultimately negotiating a favorable settlement after aggressively challenging the merits of the subcontractor's claims in a motion to dismiss and debunking the subcontractor's CPM schedule analysis during settlement discussions.

-- Lead attorney for a major construction firm in the successful defense of a protest before the COFC challenging the award by Federal Emergency Management Agency (FEMA) of four Public Assistance Technical Assistance Contractor contracts with a combined value of up to $2 billion.
-The procurement had been challenged three times at GAO, and the COFC protest finally resolved the litigation.
+- Lead attorney for a major construction firm in the successful defense of a protest before the COFC challenging the award by the Federal Emergency Management Agency (FEMA) of four Public Assistance Technical Assistance Contractor contracts with a combined value of up to $2 billion.
+The procurement had been challenged three times at the GAO, and the COFC protest finally resolved the litigation.

 - Represented a subcontractor in the successful mediation of a prime/sub dispute that included the withdrawal of a termination for default and the favorable settlement of counter-claims by the client.